 COMMUNITY ARCHIVES AND RESEARCH CENTER, 223 Washington Street SE.
 The Community Archives and Research Center is a collaborative support facility which houses the historical document and artifact collections of the Grand Rapids Public Museum as well as the Grand Rapids City Archives and Record Center, and many Kent County records.
 Access by appointment or reserved (paid) tour, please email.

 54 JEFFERSON, 54 Jefferson Street.
-Completed in 1940 as the headquarters of the Grand Rapids Public Museum, this historic Art-Moderne, WPA-era building is now occupied by the Museum as a part of the Community Archives and Research Center.
+Completed in 1940 as the headquarters of the Grand Rapids Public Museum, this historic Art-Moderne, WPA-era building is now the future home of the Grand Rapids Public Museum High School.

 CALKINS LAW OFFICE, Corner of Washington and State Streets.
 The Calkins Law Office (1836) is the oldest frame building in the Grand River Valley.
 This small Greek Revival building is located at the corner of Washington and State Street in southeast Grand Rapids.
 It was moved to its current location in 1971 and restored in celebration of the nation’s Bicentennial in 1976.
 Access limited to outside only at this time.